nicholasPenaranda/decision_tree/README.md

 ### Overview

-This decision tree is created to aid Resound Networks Tier 1 technical support agents.
+This decision tree is created to aid Tier 1 technical support agents.
 The idea is to streamline the base of what is expected from Tier 1 agents.
 The current iteration contains trees for billing and technical support issues that involve Ubiquiti, Telrad, Mimosa, Cambium, and Tarana.

 ***